pulkitsharma07/pulkitsharma07.github.io/_posts/2024-10-01-permutation-city.markdown

 I can go on about what I liked and did not like about the book, but those are just my personal opinions based on my comprehension abilities (and memory).
 Needless, to say this is the best book I have ever read.
 Scifi books like this provokes thought as well as inspires me to write.
 I think this quote from a reader from `r/gregegan` gave my good direction to think in:
 > Permutation City was my first Egan read and I can only awe at the ideas and their execution.
 Interpretation has never seemed necessary for me to enjoy the novel.

-> ...acting this way is a metaphor for something rather than an explanation for the reader to decipher
+> <A particular character> acting this way is a metaphor for something rather than an explanation for the reader to decipher

 Need to balance and understand: reduction, fiction, metaphor, emotions